- Compatibility

 => Calling convention

-- OCI_API = __cdecl or blank for C/C++ only ! (default on Unix systems and non MSVC projects)
+- OCI_API = __cdecl (or empty) for C/C++ (default on Unix-like systems and non-MSVC projects)

-- OCI_API = __stdcall to link OCILIB shared library on Ms Windows (default for MSVC projects)
+- OCI_API = __stdcall when linking the OCILIB shared library on Windows (default for MSVC projects)

 - Note

-On Windows, OCI_API MUST be set to __stdcall in order to use prebuilt libraries The header file "ocilib.h" automatically sets OCI_API to __stdcall with MS compilers
+On Windows, OCI_API MUST be set to __stdcall in order to use the prebuilt libraries.
+The header file "ocilib.h" automatically sets OCI_API to __stdcall when using MSVC.

 Uncompress the archive (ocilib-x.y.z-gnu.tar.gz)